1. About methylphenidate for adults

 When you first take methylphenidate, you will start on a low dose.
 Your doctor will usually increase this gradually until they find the dose that works best for you.

 This means it might take a few weeks before you see any benefits.
 When you have found the right dose, methylphenidate should start to work within 30 to 60 minutes of taking it.
-How quickly it works depends on whether it’s a standard or extended release tablet or capsule.
+How quickly it works depends on whether it’s a standard or slow release tablet or capsule.

 How long will I take it for?